jkleinekorte/millgas2what/README.md

 - The model of the chemical industry could be extended including e.g., bio-based processes.
 - The steel mills can included into the system boundary and production alternatives such as H2-based steel could be considered.

+# Reference
+Kleinekorte et al. (2022): "What shall we do with steel mill off-gas: Polygeneration systems minimizing greenhouse gas emissions", Environmental Science & Technology, in print.